Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/identity-access-management-s3.md

   - simply a new version
   - to restore a version, just delete the delete marker
 - versions can be deleted

+### Object lock

+- store objects using a write once, read many model (WORM)
+- can be on individual objects or applied across the bucket
+- prevent objects from being deleted or modified, for a period of time or indefinitely
+- governance
+  - users cant overwrite or delete an object version or alter its lock setting, unless they have special permissions, some user can alter retention settings
+- compliance
+  - a protected object version cant be overwritten or deleted by any user, including the root user
+- retention period
+  - protects an object version for a fixed amount of time, with a timestamp in the metadata, after the time the object can be deleted unless you place a legal hold on the object version
+- legal hold
+  - prevent an object version from being overwritten, doesn't have an associated retention period, works until removed bye any user

+### glacier vault lock

+- easily deploy and enforces compliance control for individual s3 glacier vaults with a vault lock policy
+- controls such as worm
+- locking objects inside glacier
+- once locked the policy cannot be changed

+### prefixes

+- the pathway between our bucket and our object
+- mybucket/folder1/subfolder1/file.jpg
+  - /folder1/subfolder1

+### Performance

+- first byte out of s3 within 100-200 ms
+- 3500 PUT/COPY/POST/DELETE per second per prefix
+- 5500 GET/HEAD per second per prefix
+- get better performance spreading actions across prefixes
+  - two prefixes achieve 11000 requests per second
+  - four prefixes achieve 22000 requests per second

+#### KMS Limits

+- uploading file GenerateDataKey API
+- downloading file Decrypt API
+- uploading/downloading will count toward the KMS quota
+- region specific
+  - 5500, 10000 or 30000
+- cannot request quota increase

+#### Multipart uploads

+- recommended for files over 100 MB
+- required for files over 5 GB
+- parallelize uploads (increases efficiency)

+#### S3 byte-range fetches

+- parallelize downloads by specifying byte ranges
+- if failure, only for a specific byte range
+- speed up downloads

+### Select

+- enables application to retrieve only a subset of data from an object by using simple SQL
+- achieve performance increases
+- 400% faster
+- 80% cheaper

+### Glacier Select

+- run SQL queries against glacier directly

 ### lifecycle management